 Also, since I genuinely enjoy reading, I work hard to incorporate relative current event articles into my work.
 It really helps students connect what they are learning to real world examples, and it strengthens their reading comprehension.

-Western New England University - BA, Biology, Secondary ED
+Undergraduate Degree: Western New England University - Bachelor in Arts, Biology, Secondary ED